stridecolossus/jove-blog/blog/part-2-triangle/devices.md

 The process of displaying a rendered frame is known as _presentation_ and is implemented by Vulkan as a task on a presentation queue.
 The demo requires a device that supports presentation so the _desktop_ library will be extended to create a window with a Vulkan rendering surface.

+Finally some framework enhancements are introduced to support common patterns that appeared during implementation.

 ---

 ## Physical Devices

-### Device and Queues
+### Devices and Queues

-We first implement new domain objects for the physical device and the supported work queues:
+First a new domain object is defined for the physical device and its supported work queues:

 ```java
 public class PhysicalDevice {